There are a lot of unanswered questions about chronic illness.

 There is a growing understanding of how stress and trauma are risk factors for chronic illness of all kinds.

-In addition to research in MS, I’ve been finding studies that support this model in asthma, type 1 diabetes, inflammatory bowel disease (such as Crohn’s and Ulcerative Colitis), chronic fatigue and fibromyalgia, lupus, multiple chemical sensitivities, Parkinson’s, and rheumatoid arthritis, as well as with autism and schizophrenia, among others.
+In addition to research in MS, I’ve been finding studies that support this model in asthma, type 1 diabetes, inflammatory bowel disease (such as Crohn’s and Ulcerative Colitis), chronic fatigue syndrome (ME/CFS), fibromyalgia, type 2 diabetes, lupus, multiple chemical sensitivities, Parkinson’s, and rheumatoid arthritis, as well as with autism and schizophrenia, among others.
 Studies in the Fetal Origins of Adult Disease have also been finding relationships between prenatal stress and many diseases in adults ranging from the metabolic syndrome (high blood pressure, cholesterol, weight, and sugar; heart disease, type 2 diabetes, and stroke) to celiac disease, inflammatory bowel disease, and osteoporosis; to autism and asthma.

-See my free downloadable ebooks+ on the research and how trauma affects symptoms and risk.
+Get my free downloadable ebooks+ on the research and how trauma affects symptoms and risk.

 What You Can Do